 The esophagus plays an important role in the digestion of food.
-Esophageal disorders should be promptly attended to, which is why Central New Jersey area residents, including Princeton and Plainsboro, are encouraged to contact board-certified otolaryngologist Dr. Scott Kay, FACS, at the first sign of trouble.
+Esophageal disorders should be promptly attended to, which is why Central New Jersey area residents, including Princeton, Monroe and Plainsboro, are encouraged to contact board-certified otolaryngologist Dr. Scott Kay, FACS, at the first sign of trouble.

 What are Esophageal Disorders?

 The esophagus is a tube that extends from the back of the mouth to the stomach and carries food to it.
 When patients have an abnormal esophagus, eating or swallowing may be difficult.
 Esophageal disorders fall into four basic categories:

 - Structural abnormalities, whereby the esophagus itself is malformed

 - Motility abnormalities, which are conditions that result in difficulty swallowing

 - Inflammatory disorders, generally referred to as esophagitis